 In his role, Mayor Thorpe serves on several other governing board agencies.
 He's a member of the Contra Costa Mayor's Conference serving as a member of the executive committee and chair of the City Selection Committee.

 Mayor Thorpe serves on transportation and infrastructure agencies that deal with Eastern Contra Costa County's growing needs.
-Currently, he is chair of the Tri Delta Transit Board of Directors which is Eastern Contra Costa County's regional transit bus agency.
+Currently, he is chair of the Tri Delta Transit Board of Directors, Eastern Contra Costa County's regional transit bus agency.

 He also serves as a representative on the State Route HWY-4 Bypass Authority, East Contra Costa Regional Fee and Financing Authority, and the East County Transportation Planning Committee (TRANSPLAN), which coordinates the regional transportation needs of Eastern Contra Costa County.

-His agenda is focused on increasing Antioch's quality of life and raising its profile to match that of city residents.
+His agenda focuses on increasing Antioch's quality of life and raising its profile to match city residents.